huma-engineering/huma-docs/data-collection/index.md

 title: Welcome
 ---
 # Welcome
 Welcome to the Huma knowledge base.
-The following documentation is to explain the suite of products used in the delivery of remote patient monitoring.
+The following documentation is to explain the suite of products used in the delivery of Remote Patient Monitoring (RPM).

 Huma provides digital-first care by facilitating the journey of data from patients to care teams.
 Huma’s hospital-at-home technology collects real-world patient data remotely, connecting patients and clinical teams, enabling greater access to care from any location and improving efficiency for clinicians.